 - The tag tag defines the name of the shortcode, which in this case, is the fusion_flip_box.

-- Shortcodes can have one or more attributes; hence, we wrap them in the attributes (plural) tag and use the attribute (singular) tag to define the title of each attribute.
-In this case, we have the title_front, title_back, text_front, and the image
+- Shortcodes can have one or more attributes, which is why we wrap them in the attributes (plural) tag and use the attribute (singular) tag to define the title of each attribute.
+In this case, we have the title_front, title_back, text_front, and the image.

 For shortcodes that include link attributes, you can make internal links automatically point to the translated version of that post by using the type option for the attribute.
 Here is an example: